These gluten-free cranberry orange muffins are moist, tart and just sweet enough for a breakfast or brunch treat. They can also be made dairy-free.

 - A simple powdered sugar icing takes 2 minutes to mix up.
 Mix 1 1/2 c powdered sugar with 2 tablespoons of water.

-- To bring another pop of orange, use orange juice instead of water and add a little orange zest to the simple icing.
+- To bring another pop of orange, use orange juice instead of water in the icing and add a little orange zest.

 - For an icing that uses no powdered sugar and just a tiny amount of sweetener, try my Icing with No Powdered Sugar.